 In Chiangmai, Thai people and monks, the Burmese and NGOs are very active, too.
 They held demonstration and religious rituals for the Burmese who lost their lives.
 Of course our INEB friends are there as well.

 We got reports on actions done by our members worldwide.
 In Indonesia, HIKHMABUDHI report their demonstration to put pressure on Myanmar.
-BPF reported their peace action and close surveillance over the situation in Myanmar.
+BPF reported their peace action love addiction intensive help and treatment, and close surveillance over the situation in Myanmar.
 In Japan, our friends and other Buddhist groups planned the demonstration at the Myanmar Embassy also.
 More actions are expected to come up and will be reported to INEB soon.

 3. Information sharing